Joe Rand, our Editor-in-Chief and lead contributor is the Chief Creative Officer at Better Homes and Gardens Rand Realty.

 He lives in Nyack, New York with his wife and two children.

-The Morris County housing market slowed down in the first quarter of 2019, with sales falling sharply.
-Transactions were down almost 12% from last year’s first quarter, finishing a rolling year in which they were down almost 4%.
-We still saw some modest price appreciation, with the average price rising about 2% for the quarter, but up only a tick for the rolling year.
-We might be seeing some impact from the 2018 Tax Reform’s $10,000 cap on state and […]Read More
+The Morris County housing market stumbled through the second quarter of 2019, with both prices and sales down slightly.
+Transactions were down almost 5% from last year’s second quarter, finishing a rolling year in which they were down almost 4%.
+Pricing was generally flat, with the average price falling about 1% for the quarter, almost perfectly flat for the rolling year.
+We might be seeing some impact from the 2018 Tax Reform’s $10,000 cap on state and local tax deductions (SALT Cap), which particularly affected higher‑income taxpayers like Morris […]Read More